Major new climate study rules out less severe global warming scenarios

-The current pace of human-caused carbon emissions is increasingly likely to trigger irreversible damage to the planet, according to a comprehensive new international study released Wednesday.
-Researchers studying one of the most important and vexing topics in climate science — how sensitive the Earth’s climate is to a doubling of the amount of carbon dioxide in the atmosphere — found that warming is extremely unlikely to be on the low end of estimates.
+The current pace of human-caused carbon emissions is increasingly likely to trigger irreversible damage to the planet, according to a comprehensive international study released Wednesday.
+Researchers studying one of the most important and vexing topics in climate science – how sensitive the Earth’s climate is to a doubling of the amount of carbon dioxide in the atmosphere – found that warming is extremely unlikely to be on the low end of estimates.

-These scientists now say it is likely that if human activities, such as burning oil, gas and coal as well as deforestation, push carbon dioxide to such levels, the Earth’s global average temperature will most likely increase between 4.1 to 8.1 Fahrenheit (2.3 and 4.5 degrees Celsius).
-The previous and longstanding estimated range of climate sensitivity, as first laid out in a 1979 report, was 2.7 to 8.1 degrees (1.5 to 4.5 Celsius).
+These scientists now say it is likely that if human activities – such as burning oil, gas and coal along with deforestation – push carbon dioxide to such levels, the Earth’s global average temperature will most likely increase between 4.1 to 8.1 degrees Fahrenheit (2.3 and 4.5 degrees Celsius).
+The previous and long-standing estimated range of climate sensitivity, as first laid out in a 1979 report, was 2.7 to 8.1 degrees Fahrenheit (1.5 to 4.5 Celsius).

-If the warming even reaches the midpoint of this new range, it would be extremely damaging, according to Kate Marvel, a physicist at NASA’s Goddard Institute of Space Studies and Columbia University, calling it the equivalent of a “five-alarm fire” for the planet.
+If the warming reaches the midpoint of this new range, it would be extremely damaging, said Kate Marvel, a physicist at NASA’s Goddard Institute of Space Studies and Columbia University, who called it the equivalent of a “five-alarm fire” for the planet.

-The new range is narrower than previous studies, but shows at least a 95% chance that a doubling of carbon dioxide, which the world is on course to reach within the next five decades or so, would result in warming greater than 3.6 degrees (2 degrees Celsius) relative to preindustrial temperatures.
-That’s the threshold beyond which scientists say the Earth will suffer dangerous effects — disruptive sea level rise, intolerable heat waves and other extreme weather and permanent damage to ecosystems.
+The new range is narrower than previous studies, but shows at least a 95% chance that a doubling of carbon dioxide, which the world is on course to reach within the next five decades or so, would result in warming greater than 3.6 degrees Fahrenheit (2 degrees Celsius) relative to preindustrial temperatures.
+That is the threshold beyond which scientists say the Earth will suffer dangerous effects – disruptive sea level rise, intolerable heat waves and other extreme weather and permanent damage to ecosystems.

-Staying below that is still possible, because if steep emissions cuts are made in the near-term, a doubling of carbon dioxide levels could be avoided.
+Staying below that is still possible.
+If steep emissions cuts are made in the near-term, a doubling of carbon dioxide levels could be avoided.
+But if a doubling does occur, there would be a 6 to 18 percent chance of exceeding the upper bound defined by the study of 8.1 Fahrenheit (4.5 Celsius).

-The study by 25 researchers from around the world, published Wednesday in the journal Reviews of Geophysics, is the result of a four-year effort sponsored by the World Climate Research Program.
-It includes a narrower projected sensitivity range, that has a two out of three chance of occurring, of 4.7 to 7 Fahrenheit (2.6 to 3.9 Celsius).
+The study by 25 researchers from around the world and published in the journal Reviews of Geophysics is the result of a four-year effort sponsored by the World Climate Research Program.
+It includes a narrower projected sensitivity range that has a two out of three chance of occurring, of 4.7 to 7 degrees Fahrenheit (2.6 to 3.9 Celsius).

-The study shows there would be less than a 5% chance of staying below 3.6 degrees (2 Celsius) and a 6% to 18% chance of exceeding the upper bound of 8.1 Fahrenheit (4.5 Celsius).

 —

-For decades, climate scientists have been seeking to answer the question of how much global temperatures will climb if the amount of carbon dioxide in the Earth’s atmosphere were to double.
-This measure was estimated in a 1979 study from the National Research Council led by MIT professor Jules Charney.
+For decades, climate scientists have been seeking to answer the question of how much global temperatures would climb if the amount of carbon dioxide in the Earth’s atmosphere were to double.
+This measure was estimated in a 1979 study from the National Research Council led by Massachusetts Institute of Technology professor Jule Charney.

-That report, which came to be known as the “Charney Report,” concluded that the planet’s climate sensitivity was most likely within the range of 2.6 to 8.1 Fahrenheit (1.5 to 4.5 Celsius).
+The “Charney Report” concluded that the planet’s climate sensitivity was most likely within the range of 2.6 to 8.1 degrees Fahrenheit (1.5 to 4.5 Celsius).

-Ever since, researchers have attempted to narrow that range, contending with myriad uncertainties in how the oceans and atmosphere respond to historical changes in solar output, the planet’s orbit, past periods with higher amounts of carbon dioxide in the air as well as feedbacks such as how various cloud types act to trap or reflect heat energy.
+Ever since, researchers have tried to narrow that range, contending with myriad uncertainties in how the oceans and atmosphere respond to historical changes in solar output, the planet’s orbit, past periods with higher amounts of carbon dioxide in the air as well as feedback, such as how various cloud types act to trap or reflect heat energy.
 In addition, scientists have wrestled with uncertainties in models that simulate past, present and future climate change.

-“Constraining climate sensitivity has been something of a holy grail in climate science for some time,” said study co-author Zeke Hausfather, director of climate and energy at The Breakthrough Institute.
+“Constraining climate sensitivity has been something of a Holy Grail in climate science for some time,” said study co-author Zeke Hausfather, director of climate and energy at the Breakthrough Institute.

 The climate sensitivity question has taken on new urgency as some of the newest computer models developed for the U.N.
-Intergovernmental Panel on Climate Change (IPCC), due in a report next year, show a higher climate sensitivity than earlier models.
+Intergovernmental Panel on Climate Change (IPCC) , due in a report next year, show a higher climate sensitivity than earlier models.

-The new result narrows the range from what Charney and his colleagues calculated, while raising the lower bound.
+The new result narrows the range from what Charney and his colleagues calculated while raising the lower bound.

 —

-To produce the study, the group of researchers from around the world worked like detectives, breaking up into different teams that sifted through multiple sources of evidence.
+To produce the study, the group of researchers worked like detectives, breaking up into teams that sifted through multiple sources of evidence.
 Some of the data examined include instrument records since the industrial revolution, paleoclimate records from coral reefs and ice cores that provide evidence of prehistoric temperatures, as well as satellite observations and intricate models of how the climate system works.

-To reach their new, authoritative estimates, the researchers required that multiple lines of evidence point to the same general conclusion, and that this be explained without being the result of a bias that influences one or more sources of evidence.
+To reach their new, authoritative estimates, the researchers required that multiple lines of evidence point to the same general conclusion and that this be explained without being the result of a bias that influences one or more sources of evidence.

 “An important part of the process was to ensure that the lines of evidence were more or less independent,” said lead author Steven Sherwood, a climate scientist at the University of New South Wales’s ARC Center of Excellence for Climate Extremes, in a news release.
-“You can think of it as the mathematical version of trying to determine if a rumor you hear separately from two people could have sprung from the same source; or if one of two eyewitnesses to a crime has been influenced by hearing the story of the other one,” Sherwood stated.
+“You can think of it as the mathematical version of trying to determine if a rumor you hear separately from two people could have sprung from the same source; or if one of two eyewitnesses to a crime has been influenced by hearing the story of the other one,” Sherwood said.

-Andrew Dessler, a climate scientist at Texas A&M University who was not involved in the new study, called this “a tour de force of climate science.”
-He said in via email that one result of it is that the study, “Really, really kills the skeptical argument that climate sensitivity is low.”
+Andrew Dessler, a climate scientist at Texas A&M University who was not involved in the study, called this “a tour de force of climate science.”
+He said via email that the study, “Really, really kills the skeptical argument that climate sensitivity is low.”

 “It would have been great if the skeptics had been correct and climate sensitivity was, say, 1.5°C, but that’s not the world we live in.”